maxgalbu/xbmc.plugin.video.nba/Readme.md

 ### Changelog:

+    0.6.3-  fix new orleans team name
+            delete the video urls cached if the video quality setting has changed fix detecting live games again (guess end date) fix error when scores are enabled
     0.6.2-  Remember the playback position
             Remember video url after parsing it (using cache plugin) Better detection of live and past games